jhipster/jhipster-lite/src/main/resources/generator/client/vue/documentation/vue-authentication-components.md

 # Vue Authentication Components Documentation

-This document provides an overview and showcase the practical usage of the vue authentication module.
+This document provides an overview and demonstrates the practical usage of the vue authentication module.

 ## File Structure